-To the best of our knowledge, this work gives the closest to a complete answer to the Welsh's problem and provides a plausible reason of the existence of a counterexample for small values of $r$.
-Our techniques are mainly inductions with algebraic constructions and analytic estimations, with the aid of computer programming only to verify the base cases.
+To our knowledge, this paper gives the best answer to Welsh's problem thus far, and it provides a plausible reason for the existence of a counterexample for small values of $r$.
+Our techniques are mainly induction with algebraic constructions and analytic estimations, with the aid of computer programming only to verify the base cases.